rmoroz20/rmoroz20/README.md

 - 👋 Hi, I’m @rmoroz20
-- 👀 I’m interested in leanring as much as I can!
+- 👀 I’m interested in learning as much as I can!
 - 🌱 I’m currently learning C+, Linux, general command line navigation
 - 💞️ I’m looking to collaborate on nothing really
 - 📫 How to reach me ...
 Dont.